TOPIC: What Is The Best Golf Training Routine?

 With golf, more so than most sports, consistency is what allows one to win.
 How can one be consistent when he/she swung and drove the ball 400 yards twice, and are tired by the third hole?
 With tournament matches (even in High School) requiring the athletes to walk all 18 holes, conditioning begins to play a huge role in the outcome of the match.

-While there are so many muscles that are essential to the sport of golf, I would say that the wrist and forearms place the highest priority out of all of the muscles.
-With the wrists controlling the drives, the chips, the putts, and basically every shot in golf, the strength that powers them is very important.
+There are so many essential muscles to the sport of golf.
+The wrist and forearms place the highest priority out of all of the muscles.
+The wrists control the drives, the chips, the putts and basically every shot in golf, the strength that powers them is very important.
+There are many workouts that strengthen the wrist and forearms, but I've compiled my top three favorites that I feel would contribute to a better golf swing.

 1. Barbell Preacher Reverse Curls: